Won't take elitist view of banning beggars from streets, says SC on plea for their rehab amid COVID | Law-Order

 The bench said it is a “wider issue” of social welfare policy of the government and the apex court cannot say that such persons should be kept away from our eyes.

+“This is a socio-economic issue and cannot be remedied by a direction of the nature that is sought in prayer (a).
+This is a human problem which has to be redressed by the welfare State in a manner which accords with Part III and IV of the Constitution,” the bench said in its order.

-The counsel appearing for the petitioner said the object and purport of the prayer are to rehabilitate them and ensure that they are provided vaccination, food, and shelter amid the pandemic situation.
+The counsel appearing for the petitioner said the object and purport of the prayer is to seek a direction to the authorities for rehabilitation of those who are compelled to be on the streets to eke out their livelihood by pursuing avocations such as begging.

+The counsel, while referring to the pandemic, said there is an urgent need to ensure that vaccination programme includes them like all other citizens.

-The bench asked Solicitor General Tushar Mehta to assist it in the matter and posted it for hearing after two weeks.
+“Since the first part of prayer (a) is not pressed before this court, we are inclined to issue notice,” the bench said, adding that petitioner shall amend the prayer accordingly.
+The bench asked Solicitor General Tushar Mehta to assist it in the matter and posted it for hearing on August 10.

+“Since the immediate issue which needs to be attended is that of vaccinating the persons to whom the petition relates and to ensure the due provision of medical facilities in the COVID-19 pandemic, we would expect a response from the Union of India and the Government of National Capital Territory of Delhi on what steps are being taken to deal with this human concern,” it said.

-The bench noted in its order that it has indicated to the petitioner that it is not inclined to countenance a prayer seeking directions to restrain beggars and vagabonds from the streets.
+The bench noted that it has indicated to the petitioner's counsel that it is not inclined to countenance a prayer seeking directions to restrain beggars and vagabonds from the streets.

-"The reason why people are generally required to take to the streets to beg is to eke out some elementary livelihood in the absence of education and employment.
-This is a socio-economic problem and can't be remedied as sought in prayer A," the bench observed.

-It noted that the petitioner's counsel has said that he is not pressing the prayer seeking directions to restrain beggars and vagabonds from the streets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)